underscoren/waveform-bot/README.md

 Make a file called `config.json` with the following fields:

     {
-        "token": "your bot client token",
+        "token": "your bot client token"
     }

 `npm install` to install all the dependencies